flenniken/collections/docs/aws-config.md

 # Create User Pool

-An AWS Cognito user pool maintains the collection's users.
+An AWS Cognito user pool maintains the website's users.

 Create the Cognito user pool called collections-pool by running the cognito script as shown below.